-RRPs were set through a consultative process in each country with the aim of reflecting the costs of distributing medicines and reasonable markups at different levels of distribution.
-The persistence of high QAACT prices relative to RRPs in Niger, Nigeria and particularly Uganda could therefore imply that distribution chain actors may have been earning super-normal profits on these medicines if RRPs are a true reflection of costs.
-However, even where QAACT prices were equal to RRPs, there may still be scope for further price reductions, as private sector actors may have exaggerated costs during consultation processes.
+Recommended retail prices were set through a consultative process in each country with the aim of reflecting the costs of distributing medicines and reasonable markups at different levels of distribution.
+The persistence of high prices relative to recommended retail prices in Niger, Nigeria, and particularly Uganda could therefore imply that actors in the distribution chain may have been earning supernormal profits on these medicines, if the recommended retail prices there were a true reflection of costs.
+However, even where prices were equal to recommended retail prices, there may still be scope for further price reductions, because private-sector actors may have exaggerated their costs during the consultation processes.

-A second way to ascertain whether there are opportunities to reduce prices paid by patients for subsidised medicines is to compare endline QAACT retail prices and markups with those for non-artemisinin therapies.
-Non-artemisinin therapies are appropriate for this comparison, because they were widely and cheaply available in the private for-profit sectors of the AMFm pilots and elsewhere (8, 15), which indicates that retailers and wholesalers are willing to sell antimalarial medicines at these prices.
+A second way to ascertain whether there are opportunities to reduce prices paid by patients for subsidized medicines is to compare end-line retail prices and markups for the preferred therapy with those for non-artemisinin therapies.
+Non-artemisinin therapies are appropriate for this comparison, because they were widely and cheaply available in the private for-profit sectors of the AMFm pilots and elsewhere,[8,15] which indicates that retailers and wholesalers are willing to sell antimalarial medicines at these prices.

-At end line, median QAACT prices were less than or equal to median prices for non-artemisinin therapies in only two pilots, Kenya and Tanzania mainland.
-Relative and absolute retail markups on QAACTs were also lower than those on non-artemisinin therapies in these pilots.
+At end line, median quality-assured ACT prices were less than or equal to median prices for non-artemisinin therapies in only two pilots, Kenya and Tanzania.
+Relative and absolute retail markups on quality-assured ACTs were also lower than those on non-artemisinin therapies in these pilots.
 This suggests that there may not be much further scope for price reduction in these settings, but that further reductions may be possible in other pilots.

-However, in all pilots but Zanzibar and Uganda, relative retail markups on QAACTs were within the range of regulated private retail markups permitted in countries in the African region that regulate pharmaceutical markups (23).
-On this basis, relative retail markups on co-paid ACTs may be considered reasonable everywhere but Uganda and Zanzibar.
+However, in all pilots but Zanzibar and Uganda, relative retail markups on quality-assured ACTs were within the range of regulated private retail markups permitted in countries in the African region that regulate pharmaceutical markups.[23]
+On this basis, relative retail markups on subsidized ACTs may be considered reasonable everywhere except in Uganda and Zanzibar.

 The wholesale prices faced by retailers are a limiting factor to further price reductions.
-Even though absolute retail markups on QAACTs exceeded those on non-artemisinin therapies everywhere but Kenya and Tanzania mainland, if retailers were to reduce absolute markups on QAACTs to the same levels as those on non-artemisinin therapies, QAACT prices would still exceed the prices on non-artemisinin therapies.
-Indeed, even in the highly improbable circumstance of retailers charging no markups on QAACTs, QAACTs would still be more expensive than non-artemisinin therapies everywhere but Kenya, Tanzania mainland and Uganda.
-This means that private sector wholesalers and distributors operating at higher levels of the distribution chain would need to lower their selling prices in order for the prices paid by end users for QAACTs to reach the levels of non-artemisinin therapies.
+Even though absolute retail markups on quality-assured ACTs exceeded those on non-artemisinin therapies everywhere but Kenya and Tanzania, if retailers were to reduce absolute markups on such therapies to the same levels as those on non-artemisinin therapies, prices for quality-assured ACTs would still exceed the prices for non-artemisinin therapies.
+Indeed, even in the highly improbable circumstance of retailers charging no markups on quality-assured ACTs, such therapies would still be more expensive than non-artemisinin therapies everywhere except in Kenya, Tanzania, and Uganda.
+This means that for end users' prices for quality-assured ACTs to reach the levels of non-artemisinin therapy prices, private-sector wholesalers and distributors operating at higher levels of the distribution chain would need to lower their selling prices.

+Possible Explanations For High Wholesale Prices